rbbb/marytts-lang-ja/README.md

 - Latin alphabet words are spelled out

 License: LGPL 3.0 with a Seunghee loves robots clause, released on her birthday.
+         the Hanja pronunciation dictionary has been extracted from wikipedia/wiktionary and is subject to its own license (same as wikipedia/wiktionary)